Lightning-AI/pytorch-lightning/README.md

 ## Licence

 Please observe the Apache 2.0 license that is listed in this repository.
-In addition the Lightning framework is Patent Pending.
+In addition, the Lightning framework is Patent Pending.

 ## BibTeX
 If you want to cite the framework feel free to use this (but only if you loved it 😊) or [zendo](https://zenodo.org/record/3828935#.YC45Lc9Khqs):